 October is Domestic Violence Awareness Month (DVAM).
 Every nine seconds a woman is assaulted or beaten.
 On average, nearly 20 people per minute are physically abused by an intimate partner in the United States.
 During one year, this equates to more than 10 million women and men.
 The state of Georgia ranks 12th in the nation in incidents of domestic violence.
 Nationwide, the cost of intimate partner violence annually exceeds $5.8 billion, including $4.1 billion in direct health care expenses.
 Domestic violence has been estimated to cost employers in the U.S. up to $13 billion each year.
 The physical, emotional, spiritual and economic cost of domestic violence on families is incalculable.
+No one should have to go through any form of abuse, which is why it comes as no surprise to find that victims of domestic violence may decide to get in touch with a family law attorney in Jacksonville Florida, for example, to see what the best steps are to take in a situation like this.
+This isn’t a way to live and no one should have to go through this alone.

 Alma G. Davis, a domestic violence survivor and awareness and prevention advocate, decided to do something about these daunting statistics.
 The Albany State University graduate started a foundation in her name to “educate, empower and celebrate survivors of domestic violence and help them achieve economic and self-sufficiency.”
 Through her foundation, participants are offered continuous, year-round programming providing them with opportunities to attain employment, develop maturity skills, financial security, and gain the necessary resources to transition to lives of independence.
 In addition to programming, Davis holds various events to raise awareness and funds to help in the fight against domestic violence.